drocheam/optrace/docs/source/sampling.rst

 These artefacts arise from the highly distorted initial rectangular cells, that in those regions become circular sectors.
 At the disc edge the rectangular cells are less distorted.
 In the inner region the area elements consist of small arc lengths and a large radial component, while going further outside the arc lengths increase and the radial lengths decrease.
 Near the center the area elements appear *zoomed in* to the human eye.
 You can see such a grid and its distortion in :footcite:`doi:10.1080/10867651.1997.10487479`, figure 5, as well as the alternative method that is showcased next.

 Although for many rays the mentioned artefacts become less and less visible, a different approach would be suitable to remove them altogether.
+This is especially important as the center of the disc typically lies at the optical axis or, when generating direction distributions, at the center of the distribution volume.

 **Square to Disc Mapping**